AmitKumar-09/Power-BI-Integrated-Azure-SQL-DB/README.md

 1. Launch a browser and Navigate to https://portal.azure.com.
 Provide the credentials that you received via email.
 Click on Sign In.

 <kbd>![](images/signin.jpg "Credentials")</kbd>

-    Note : At the first login, you will have to change the password, if asked for.

-   > Note : At the first login, you will have to change the password, if asked for.

-> Note : At the first login, you will have to change the password, if asked for.
+> **Note** : At the first login, you will have to change the password, if asked for.

-`Note : At the first login, you will have to change the password, if asked for.`

 2. Enter a new password.
 Then select Update password and sign in.